miracl/core/arduino/readme.md

     python3 config.py

 Choose one scheme to support.
 Realistically these small devices could probably only support one method at a time.
+Example programs only support BN and BLS12 pairing-friendly curves.

 Note that RSA key generation can take a very long time, perhaps hours.